ardauzan/gol/README.md

 ## Overview

-This project is a personal exercise in learning the Gleam programming language by implementing the Game of Life from scratch, without third-party libraries.
+This project is a personal exercise in learning the Gleam programming language by implementing the Game of Life from scratch, using as little third-party libraries as possible.
 It is a learning tool and **not intended for production use**.
-The code is **licensed under MIT** and is available at [GitHub](https://github.com/ardauzan/gol).
+The code is **licensed under MIT License** and is available at [GitHub](https://github.com/ardauzan/gol).
 Contributions and usage are welcome, but please credit the project if you find it helpful.
 Don't forget to give it a star if you like it! :star:

 ## Modules